Tottenham deliver for Ange Postecoglou but late twist is a warning for what’s to come

 The second goal was coming and Maddison, who had a frustrated word with Richarlison after one too many squandered opportunities, seized it after 34 minutes.
 Maddison had got behind the Bodo defence to receive a long pass in the opening stages and repeated the run to bring down Porro’s excellent lofted ball over the top.
 His control was exquisite and he delayed the slightest moment to open the angle before finishing into the corner.

 Bodo needed to score the next goal.
 Instead, Spurs were presented with a gift when Fredrik Sjovold caught Romero in the box.
-Solanke had scored from the spot in Tottenham’s tense quarter-final win in Frankfurt but this time the striker rolled the penalty into the corner to spark triumphant celebrations on the hour.
+Solanke rolled the penalty into the corner to spark triumphant celebrations on the hour.

-For Bodo and coach Kjetil Knutsen, it appeared to be a step too far, but there was some late hope.
-Saltnes had flashed a half-volley over the bar but Gianluigi Vicario was untroubled until the midfielder worked some space in the box and his shot took a touch off the diving Bentancur to beat the Tottenham goalkeeper.
+For Bodo, it appeared to be a step too far, but there was some late hope.
+Saltnes had flashed a half-volley over the bar just before half time but Gianluigi Vicario was untroubled until the midfielder worked some space in the box and his shot took a touch off the diving Bentancur to beat the Tottenham goalkeeper.

 Perhaps their remarkable journey from the Norwegian second-tier to the Europa League semi-finals is not done yet.
-But barring an extraordinary collapse in the Arctic, where it could get tricky for the visitors, Tottenham will be confident of there being at least one English team in the Europa League final.
+They will have their suspended players and influential midfielder Berg available next week too.
+But Postecoglou played down the significance of their late goal, and the artificial pitch that awaits them.
+Barring an extraordinary collapse in the Arctic, Tottenham will be confident of there being at least one English team in the Europa League final.

+“It’s still a game of football,” Postecoglou said.
+“I’ve been there, I’ve played there with Celtic, I know the experience.
+What's important for us is that we need to replicate what we did today.
+Irrespective of the surface, if we're as disciplined and organised with and without the ball, it won't matter what the surface is, it'll make it really difficult for us to be stopped.”

 Join our commenting forum